CircleCI-Public/cimg-aws/README.md

 **_This image is in beta.
 How it works and what it contains may change in a breaking fashion until it stabilizes and goes GA_**

 `cimg/aws` is a Docker image created by CircleCI with continuous delivery and deployment pipelines in mind.
+It contains the AWS CLI, related tools, and is based on the [cimg/deploy](https://github.com/CircleCI-Public/cimg-deploy) image.
-Each tag is a date-based snapshot of many deployment related tools such as `kubectl`, `teraform`, and much more.
+Each tag is a date-based snapshot.

 ## Table of Contents